Our Favorite Moments From Weekend One Of Coachella [Gallery] - NewsBreak

 Though some people are criticizing the festival for not being “picture perfect” in real life, the performances we caught throughout the live stream were absolutely worth it.
 Grammy award-winning artist Doja Cat seemed to have one of the best performances during weekend one of the festival, performing a series of her hits alongside pretty impressive dance moves.

-After teasing a snippet in her Coachella performance, fans are begging Megan Thee Stallion to release her next single, which fans assume is titled “Letter To My Ex.”
-The Houston hottie confirms that the single, which is set to release this Friday, April 22 is not titled that.
+After teasing a snippet in her Coachella performance, fans are begging Megan Thee Stallion to release her next single “Letter To My Ex,” which is set to release this Friday, April 22.

 Fans can’t stop talking about the celebrity Coachella outfits, carnival fun and memorable live performances.